berdal84/nodable-website/README.md

 ## `npm run dev`

-Will launch the development server (in watch mode).
-Browse `http://localhost:3000`.
+Will launch the development server.
+Browse `http://localhost:3000`, refresh the page to see changes.

 ## Deployment